 From afar, I imagine that Canterbury in Kent, England looks much as it did one thousand years ago with life revolving around the Canterbury Cathedral.
 Canterbury itself is a World Heritage Site and the Cathedral is home to the Archbishop of Canterbury, leader of the church of England.
 Just under 2 hours from London by train, Canterbury is an ideal weekend break.
+You can also count Canterbury among the more ambitious days trips from London.
 Here are ten reasons to visit this most historic of towns.

 Admire the Cathedral from Afar

 No matter where you are in town, Canterbury Cathedral rises above it all.
 Imagine medieval life carrying on in its shadow.

 The Cathedral Exterior

 Drawing up closer, admire the exterior of the cathedral which is particularly impressive during the Golden Hour.
 The sharp towers look like they were thrust up out of the earth by supernatural forces.